schultzdre/SAMMIM/docs/source/examples.rst

 Examples
 ==============
-Install cobra toolbox and init it.

 Here we provide several simple examples for the use of SAMMIM.
 Each example is supposed to be more complex than the next, and is intended to exemplify as many different functionalities of SAMMIM as possible.
 To get started, install the COBRA toolbox as described in the documentation `here
 <https://opencobra.github.io/cobratoolbox/stable/installation.html>`_.
 The examples described here are available through SAMMIM in the :code:`testSammi` function.
+To view the code for each example in MATLAB type :code:`edit testSammi`.
+To run each example run :code:`testSammi(n)` where :code:`n` ranges from zero to eleven, referring to the example number defined here.

 Make sure the COBRA toolbox is initialized and load variable to be used throughout these examples: